Retinal Degeneration and Gene Identification

 - stephanie.halford@eye.ox.ac.uk

-Our work involves the identification and characterisation of genes that play a role in the retina, including both visual and non-image forming tasks such as the detection of light for the entrainment of the circadian system.
+Our work involves the identification and characterisation of genes that play a role in the development, maintenance and function of the retina and includes both visual and non-image forming tasks.

 Research Projects

-- Identifying novel gene mutations in inherited retinal degeneration
+- Identification of novel genes causing inherited retinal degeneration

 - Insm2, a C2H2 zinc finger gene, involved in retinal development